locustio/locust/docs/testing-other-systems.rst

 The ``XmlRpcClient`` is a wrapper around the standard library's :py:class:`xmlrpc.client.ServerProxy`.
-It basically just proxies the function calls, but with the important addition of firing :py:attr:`locust.event.Events.request` events, which will record all calls in Locust's statistics.
+It basically just proxies the function calls, but with the important addition of firing :py:attr:`locust.event.Events.request` event, which will record all calls in Locust's statistics.

 Here's an implementation of an XML-RPC server that would work as a server for the code above: